What is employee engagement?

 Talented people have become your most precious commodity these days.
 Having an employee engagement strategy in place is crucial.
 How would your employee be emotionally connected if he or she doesn’t feel like you care enough about their individual development?
 Employees are driven with a voracious desire for growth.
 They need to constantly feel like they are top of their game.
 If they feel like it is a dead end job with no promising growth ahead they are going to look outside for better opportunities.

 Encouraging your customers to work on passion projects is an amazing opportunity to inspire your employees.
 This can be something that is business related or something that they want to invest personally in.
 This keeps your employees motivated and ensures them that you are also standing beside their desires and ideas.
 This could be a nice gesture to show that you believe in their talents which can only boost their self- esteem.

 The famous psychologist Daniel Kahneman and Princeton Economist Angus Deaton conducted a research on the impact of money on happiness.
 Interestingly, they made headlines when they demonstrated that money doesn’t actually contribute much to our happiness.
-Not even above 75000 dollars a year.
+Not even when it’s above $75,000 dollars a year.